DIY Hand Sanitizer Holder – Free Pattern + VIDEO Tutorial

 Please enjoy and don’t forget to Like and SUBSCRIBE over on YouTube to be kept up to date with new videos as they come out.

 Fabric Hand Cream Holder VIDEO TUTORIAL

 Place the hand gel bottle on top of the paper.
 Hold the pencil straight (don’t tilt it!) and draw around the bottle.
 Don’t trace the bottle neck.
 Add 1/2 inch on each side of the bottle (add to the widest and highest points of the bottle) and create a rectangle pattern.
 You should also add 1/4 inch on each side of the bottle neck pattern to allow some space.
-At this point it should look like this:
+At this point the hand sanitizer pouch template should look like this: